Murder of Tupac Shakur: Perpetrator

-When [Davis] passed the firearm to Orlando, Orlando didn't have a clear shot.
-Big Dre is six-six.
-At this time he's 370, 400.
-He's big.
-And you're not going to be able to lean over a big guy like that and get — I mean, my time of knowing things, doing — you're not going to reach over like that because shells would have been popping all in Big Dre's face and all kind of stuff.
-He can't bend down or anything, he's too big.
+A South Side Compton Crips affiliate testified to the grand jury that DeAndrae Smith fired the shots, saying Anderson had no clear line of fire from where he sat.

-On February 18, 2025, Davis' trial was delayed until February 9, 2026.
+On February 18, 2025, Davis's trial was delayed until February 9, 2026.
 On August 5, 2025, Davis opted to change defense attorneys for his murder trial.
+As of September 2025, Davis still remained under detention at Clark County Detention Center.
+On November 18, 2025, Davis's trial was again delayed, this time to August 10, 2026.
+At this time, it was also reported that Davis was now incarcerated at Nevada's High Desert State Prison, where he is serving prison time for his jailhouse fight conviction.

 Separate Davis conviction

 On April 9, 2025, a jury convicted Davis for his role in an unrelated case involving one count of battery by a prisoner and one count of challenges to fight.
 On July 2, 2025, Davis was denied a request for a new trial.
-Though not connected to the murder of Tupac Shakur, the hearing for a new trial in this separate case underscored the high-profile status of both Davis and the upcoming murder trial.
-He was initially set to be sentenced August 7, 2025, but his sentencing in his jailhouse fight case was later delayed after he opted to change attorneys for his murder case.
+He was initially set to be sentenced August 7, 2025.
+His sentencing in his jailhouse fight case was later delayed after he opted to change attorneys for his murder case.

 On September 3, 2025, Davis was sentenced to 16 to 40 months in prison for the jailhouse fight conviction, with credit for over seven months of the prison time he has already served.
-His murder trial is still set to begin in February 2026.

-Speculated link with Sean Combs

-In October 2024, reports surfaced that the family of Tupac Shakur had hired an investigator to see if the murder could be linked to Sean "Diddy" Combs, the founder of Bad Boy Records.
-Meanwhile, an individual lawsuit alleged that Diddy raped a woman in 2018 with a remote control after she made a comment suggesting that Combs was involved in the murder of Shakur.
+In November 2025, it was reported that Davis, who at the time of his September 2025 conviction was still jailed at Clark County Detention Center, was now serving his prison sentence for this conviction at Nevada's High Desert State Prison.

+Trial

+The jury selection for Davis's trial began on August 10, 2026, and the trial, presided over by Judge Carli Kierny, ran from August 17 to 31, 2026, in the Clark County District Court in Las Vegas.
+A jury of 10 women and 6 men were selected on August 13, to hear the case.
+Opening statements began on August 17.